patricklafrance/wmfnext-shell/README.md

 This shell doesn't offer any build-in feature to handle data and state management.
 Why?

 💡 It's our 4th take!
 Data and state should never be shared between parts of a federated application.
-Even if 2 parts needs the same data or the same state values, they should load, store and manage those independently.
+Even if two parts needs the same data or the same state values, they should load, store and manage those independently.

-The event bus can used to help with synchronization but it should never be coupled.

 ### Develop a module in isolation

-To develop their own module, an independent team shouldn't have to install locally the host application or any other modules they do not own.

-Still, an independent team expect to develop it's own module locally with the federated application shell (root layout, root error boundary, etc..).
+To develop their own module, an independent team should not be required to install locally the host application or any other modules they do not own.
+However, when developping locally, they expect to render their module pages within the the federated application shell (root layout, root error boundary, etc..).

-At the moment, the federated application shell is located in the host application.
-To use the application shell in local development, the first thing to do, is to move it to a shared package.
-For this example we'll use the `wmfnext-shared` package created earlier.
+To achieve this, the first step is to move the federated application shell to the `wmfnext-shared` package.

-👉 First, move the application shell parts to the `app-shell` folder of the `wmfnext-shared` package
+👉 Let's move the host application's `RootLayout`, `RootErrorBoundary` and `AuthenticationBoundary` components to the `app-shell` folder of the `wmfnext-shared` package:

-> For a real application, we recommend moving the application shell in it's own package to prevent the code from being bundled with the actual module code.
-If it's not possible, at least declare the package as a shared singleton dependency.

 ```
 shared